 Thesis title: ‘We Are the Nobodies’: Youth violence, marginality and social cleansing in Colombia

 Grant: over £ 37,000, awarded by the Economic and Social Research Council

 Supervisor: Prof. Fernanda Pirie, Professor of the Anthropology of Law

-I have recently completed my PhD (awaiting viva examination) at the Centre for Socio-Legal Studies, University of Oxford.
+I have recently passed my PhD defense (with no corrections) at the Centre for Socio-Legal Studies, University of Oxford.
 My research ethnographically explores adolescent trajectories into organised crime at the peri-urban margins in and around Medellín, Colombia.
 I have also been a Junior Visiting Fellow at the Centre for Conflict, Development and Peacebuilding at the Graduate Institute in Geneva, and a Visiting Scholar at the Faculty of Law and Political Science of the University of Antioquia in Medellin.

 Butti, E. (2018).
 Involving Non-Organised ‘Outcast’ Youths in Peacebuilding: Existing Challenges and Lessons Learned in the Colombian Case.
 A contribution to the Progress Study on Youth, Peace and Security mandated by Security Council Resolution 2250 (2015).

 Butti, E. (2016).
 The Invisible Violence behind the Legal Façade: Challenges of and Strategies for Conducting Research in High-Risk Settings in Transitional Colombia.
 Journal of the Oxford Centre for Socio-Legal Studies, Issue 1.